I’m all about alternative app stores, and there’s arguably none that’s more well known than the Amazon App Store.

 Once you’re there, click the Get Amazon Appstore button to start the download.

-It doesn’t matter where you download the file, as long as you remember that location when it comes time to install it.
+It doesn’t matter where you download the file as long as you remember that location when installing it.

 Allow Apps from Unknown Sources